PlatONnetwork/docs/docs/Java-SDK.md

 * **Node**: object for saving node information for a single current settlement cycle

+  - String: BenefitAddress is used to accept the block reward and pledged reward income account

+  - String: The description of the Details node(the length is limited, indicating the description of the node)

-  - String: nodeId The node Id of the pledge(also called the candidate's node Id)
+  - String: NodeId The node Id of the pledge(also called the candidate's node Id)

-  - String: stakingAddress The account used when initiating the pledge(when the pledge is cancelled, von will be returned to the account or the account's lock information)
+  - String: NodeName The name of the node being pledged(the length is limited, indicating the name of the node)

-  - String: benefitAddress is used to accept the block reward and pledged reward income account

-  - BigInteger：rewardPer Proportion of reward share in current settlement cycle

-  - BigInteger：nextRewardPer Proportion of reward share in the next settlement cycle

-  - BigInteger: stakingTxIndex transaction index when pledge is initiated

-  - BigInteger: programVersion The real version number of the PlatON process of the pledged node(the interface for obtaining the version number is provided by the governance)
+  - BigInteger: ProgramVersion The real version number of the PlatON process of the pledged node(the interface for obtaining the version number is provided by the governance)

-  - BigInteger: stakingBlockNum block height when StakingBlockNum initiated pledge
+  - BigInteger: Released von who initiated a free amount locked period pledged account

+  - BigInteger: ReleasedHes initiated the free amount of the hesitation period of the pledged account

+  - BigInteger: RestrictingPlan initiates the lock-up period of the locked account amount of the pledged account.

+  - BigInteger: RestrictingPlanHes initiated the hedging period of the locked amount of the pledged account

-  - BigInteger: shares the current candidate's total pledge plus the number of entrusted vons
+  - BigInteger: Shares the current candidate's total pledge plus the number of entrusted vons

-  - String：externalId   External Id (with a length limit, the ID described by the third party to pull the node) is currently the public key of the keybase account, and the node icon is obtained through the public key.

-  - String: nodeName The name of the node being pledged(the length is limited, indicating the name of the node)
+  - String: StakingAddress The account used when initiating the pledge(when the pledge is cancelled, von will be returned to the account or the account's lock information)

+  - BigInteger: block height when StakingBlockNum initiated pledge

+  - BigInteger: StakingEpoch's current settlement cycle when the pledge amount is changed

+  - BigInteger: StakingTxIndex transaction index when pledge is initiated

+  - BigInteger: Status of the status candidate, 0: node is available, 1: node is unavailable, 2: node block rate is low but the removal condition is not met,

+    4: The node's von is insufficient to the minimum pledge threshold(only the penultimate bit is 1), 8: the node is reported to be double signed, 16: the node block rate is low and the removal condition is reached(the penultimate bit is 1); : Node initiates cancellation

+  - BigInteger: ValidatorTerm

-  - String: website The third-party homepage of the Website node(the length of the node is the homepage of the node)
+  - String: Website The third-party homepage of the Website node(the length of the node is the homepage of the node)

-  - String: details The description of the Details node(the length is limited, indicating the description of the node)

-  - BigInteger: validatorTerm

   - BigInteger：delegateTotal  The total number of commissioned nodes

   - BigInteger：delegateRewardTotal  Total delegated rewards currently issued by the candidate

+  - BigInteger：nextRewardPer Proportion of reward share in the next settlement cycle

+  - BigInteger：rewardPer Proportion of reward share in current settlement cycle

 * **Java SDK contract use**